 Whether you may be already prone to low back pain, or may be experiencing it for the first time, when it strikes it may be debilitating.
 About 80% of people experience this discomfort at least once in their lifetime, with pain ranging from a minor nuisance to a major disability.

 When severe pain lingers, you may think about seeking a prescription to help – however, clinical guidelines recommend avoiding these medications as the initial treatment for low back pain.
-Unfortunately, low back pain continues to be a leading driver of opioid prescriptions in the United States, according to recent data from OptumLabs*, and opioid usage comes with unnecessary risks of addiction and potential complications.
+Unfortunately, low back pain continues to be a leading driver of opioid prescriptions in the United States, according to data from OptumLabs*, and opioid usage comes with possible unnecessary risks of addiction and potential complications.

-- Stay active
+- Stay active throughout the day

 - Consider care options

 The American College of Physicians (ACP) recommends exercise-based therapies as the first line of treatment.
 If low back pain persists, ACP encourages the use of non-surgical options for initial treatment, including physical therapy, chiropractic care, acupuncture and over-the-counter anti-inflammatory drugs.
-These self-care and noninvasive care options help 95% of people with low back pain recover after 12 weeks.
+These self-care and noninvasive treatment options help 95% of people with low back pain recover after 12 weeks.
 Muscle relaxants should be secondary options, and imaging (such as an MRI) and surgery should be a last resort.
 However, certain “red-flag” symptoms, such as fever or loss of bladder and bowel control, may require immediate testing and intervention.

-Even for people with persistent low back pain that lasts more than two months, only a small percentage will need to have more invasive procedures or surgery.
+Even for people with persistent low back pain that lasts more than two months, only a small percentage may need to have more invasive procedures or surgery.
 By taking preventive steps – and selecting evidence-based care approaches – you may help improve your chances of a favorable recovery.